Pulse-of-Austin/pulse-api/README.md

         }
     }
 ```
-4. To run the server, use the command `npm run start`
+4. To run the server, use the command `npm run dev`